st93642/VDownloader/WINDOWS_PORTABLE.md

 ## Advantages of Portable Build

 ✅ **Zero Installation** - No admin rights needed
-✅ **Self-Contained** - All dependencies included
+✅ **Fully Self-Contained** - All dependencies AND yt-dlp included
 ✅ **Portable** - Run from USB drive or any folder
 ✅ **User-Friendly** - Simple extract-and-run experience
 ✅ **Offline** - No internet needed after download
+✅ **Always Latest** - yt-dlp version from build time

 ## Trade-offs

 ⚠️ **Larger Download** - ~25-35x bigger than standard build
-⚠️ **Not Truly Standalone** - Still requires yt-dlp.exe

-## Why Not Bundle yt-dlp?
+⚠️ **yt-dlp Updates** - Bundled version may become outdated (update manually if needed)

+## yt-dlp Updates

+`yt-dlp` is now bundled with the portable build!
+The version included is the latest at build time.

-`yt-dlp` updates frequently (weekly) with site compatibility fixes.
-Bundling it would:
+Since yt-dlp updates frequently (weekly) with site compatibility fixes:
-- Require frequent rebuilds
-- Make the package even larger
+- **Automatic**: Each new VDownloader build includes the latest yt-dlp
+- **Manual Update**: You can replace `yt-dlp.exe` with a newer version anytime
-- Prevent users from updating yt-dlp independently
+- **Download**: Get latest from https://github.com/yt-dlp/yt-dlp/releases

-We keep it separate so users can update it easily without waiting for a new VDownloader release.
+Simply replace the `yt-dlp.exe` file in your portable folder to update it independently.

 ## Comparison with Other Formats